-Mixing musicals and plays has been a passion of mine for many years and I've been very lucky to have mixed a lot of shows over that time both analogue and digital desks, and even though the technology has changed, the style of mixing hasn’t.
+Line by line mixing musicals and plays has been a passion of mine for many years and I’ve been very lucky to be one of the few musical theatre sound operators able to mix musicals on both an analog board and a digital board, and even though the technology has changed, the style of mixing hasn’t.

 It’s this style of mixing that people ask me about the most.

-There are 3 different ways I’ve seen sound engineers mix line by line, but before I get into that, what is the different between mixing your favourite band and mixing a musical?
+There are 3 different ways I’ve seen sound engineers or a production engineer mix line by line, but before I get into that, what is the difference between mixing your favourite band and mixing a musical?

 Band vs Musical

-Mixing a musical and mixing a band are different because of 6 main factors.
-These these factors are, Vocalists, Dynamics, Time Delay, Desk Cues, Mics and Mixing Style.
+Mixing a musical and mixing a band or other audio and music production are different because of 6 main factors.
+These factors are, Vocalists, Dynamics, Time Delay, Desk Cues, Mics and Mixing Style.

 A band normally has a lead singer, with the bass player and drummer joining in and a few backing singers for good measure.

-A muscial could have 40 to 50 singers on the stage at one time, all singing different lines in the song.
+A musical could have 40 to 50 singers singing at one time, all singing different lines in the song.